YaronWittenstein/Yaronwittenstein/content/post/train-your-own-neural-network/index.md

 <br/><br/>
 While we, humans, are still smarter than our computers - we do suffer from an inferior processing speed of information.
 <br/><br/>
-We can't read a million books over the course of our lifetime.
+We can't read a million books over throughout our lifetime.
 <br/>
 Neither can we write a billion lines of code,
 <br/>